CCNY-MSK Partnership Training Programs

 2. PURT Summer Clinical Oncology Research

 PURT Summer Clinical Oncology Research Experience is an eight-week program offered to women undergraduates and post-baccalaureate students at CCNY and supported by the Memorial Sloan Kettering (MSK) Office of Faculty Development and the CCNY-MSK Partnership.
 The goal of the program is to encourage the participation of women in cancer research.
 We encourage underrepresented minority students to apply.
-FRESHMEN ARE ENCOURAGED TO APPLY!
+Freshman are encouraged to apply.

 3. PURT Nanotechnology Research